krlu/fifth-drake/README.md

 You can run the play server using activator.
 To do so, simply run:
 `./bin/activator ui`

-This will lauch a server that will continuously build any changes in your code so that you may simply reload the webpage.
+This will launch a server that will continuously build any changes in your code so that you may simply reload the webpage.
 You will first connect to `http://localhost:8888` and from there use the `run` tab to launch the application.